FYSS5120 Efficient Numerical Programming

 My office is in JYU Nanoscience Center YN223, and my email is vesa.apaja at jyu.fi

-I'm a Linux guy with very limited experience on Microsoft or Apple products (historical reason,
+I'm a Linux guy with very limited experience on Microsoft or Apple products (for historical reasons,

 I didn't have any money when I got to this business).